fledit-sh/glacium-repo/docs/high_level_api/postprocessing.rst

 Postprocessing
 ==============

-After executing a pipeline you may wish to inspect or convert the results of :class:`~glacium.pipeline.RunResult` objects.
+After running a project you may wish to inspect or convert its results.

 Artifacts
 ---------